minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

 The sequence was created to start with a value higher than any existing value in the EMPLOYEES table for this demonstration.

-6. The version 1.0 application code will perform two functions: show a report of EMPLOYEES with their phone numbers and e-mails when given a search string and hire a new employee, modifying the existing table.
+6. The version 1.0 application code will perform two functions: show a report of EMPLOYEES with their phone numbers and e-mails when given a search string and hire a new employee, adding the information of the new employee to the existing table.

    ```
    <copy>